Frankfurt Grand Prix (tennis)

-The Frankfurt Grand Prix was a men's tennis tournament played in Frankfurt West Germany from 1980 until 1982.
+The Frankfurt Grand Prix (also known as the Trevira Cup) was a men's tennis tournament played in Frankfurt, West Germany from 1980 until 1982.
 The event was part of the Grand Prix tennis circuit and was held on indoor carpet courts.
-After the 1982 edition tournament director Hans Burkert moved the event to Lisbon where it was known as the Lights Cup.
+After the 1982 edition tournament director Hans Burkert moved the event to Lisbon where it was known as the Lights Cup (however, according to the ATP website its place in the calendar was followed by the Frankfurt Cup (1987 to 1989).